-- A. All open cases files, notes, and other documents that include personally identifiable information shall be stored in a locked file cabinet. - B. Personal information may only be stored on laptops that are encrypted and require a password. - C. Personal information may only be emailed using a secure email system.
+A. All open cases files, notes, and other documents that include personally identifiable information shall be stored in a locked file cabinet.

+- B. Personal information may only be stored on laptops that are encrypted and require a password. - C. Personal information may only be emailed using a secure email system.
 All other information should be faxed. - D. When closing a case, all documentation in the file including notes shall be entered into the Missouri Ombudsman Electronic Reporting System in a timely manner.
-All case documentation shall be entered in the case file within 30 days of closure of the case. - E. All paper and electronic copies of files should be stored in a locked file cabinet or encrypted and password protected computer for 3 years or the duration specified in the contracts, whichever is longer.
+All case documentation shall be entered in the case file within 15 days of closure of the case for ROCs and 30 days for volunteers (Appendix 11). - E. All paper and electronic copies of files should be stored in a locked file cabinet or encrypted and password protected computer for 3 years or the duration specified in the contracts, whichever is longer.